top of page

 Similarly, today, as we walk on earth (the wilderness), we are not without goals or direction.
 Although it may seem far away and out of sight, there will come a day when we reach Canaan.
 So what does "Canaan" refer to?
 Thank God!
 The New Testament explains this to us: Canaan refers to the fullness of Christ, the abundance of Christ, the riches of Christ.
 Before the Israelites entered Canaan, the Bible used three expressions to describe it: "good" "spacious" and "a land flowing with milk and honey" (Exodus 3:8)

-a.
-Good --- The Beauty of Christ
+1. Good — The glorious beauty of Christ

 In the entire universe, only Christ is the most beautiful.
 King David of Israel, who held the highest throne, enjoyed the greatest authority, honor, and glory.
 However, when he wrote Psalm 27:4, said: "One thing have I asked of the Lord, that will I seek after: that I may dwell in the house of the Lord all the days of my life, to gaze upon the beauty of the Lord and to inquire in his temple."
 This means that the beauty of the Lord surpasses everything; among millions, He is the most glorious.
 The attraction of His beauty makes us forget the pleasures of the earth, causing us to adore and long for Him.
 From this, we can see that Canaan is a good land, symbolizing Christ's glory and beauty.
 May the Holy Spirit reveal to us so that we can be captivated by Christ's beauty throughout our lives, acknowledge Him, follow Him, pursue Him, and seek nothing else.

 The Bible mentions the land of Canaan and further describes it as "vast" (or spacious).
 This indicates that Canaan is not only beautiful but also immeasurably large.
 "Vast" also refers to Jesus Christ.
 The apostle Paul devoted his life in pursuing to know Christ, and in Ephesians 3:18, he said: "may be able to comprehend with all the saints what is the width and length and depth and height...to know the love of Christ" The dimensions of "length, width, height, and depth" signify something beyond measurement—something unfathomable and surpassing human understanding.
 Throughout history and across cultures, people are left in awe when speaking about the vastness of Christ.
 Oh, my Savior Jesus Christ, Your vastness exceeds human comprehension, human discussion, and human praise.
 In other words, Christ's vastness is infinite.
 How long?
 Endless!
 How wide?
 Boundless!
 How high?
-Limitless!
+Infinite!
 How deep?
-Bottomless!
+Unfathomable!

 The third description of the land of Canaan is "a land flowing with milk and honey".
 Milk is produced when cows and sheep graze, and honey is produced after bees collect nectar from flowers.
 Therefore, "milk" and "honey" are the combined essence of both animals and plants.
 Additionally, the phrase 'a land flowing with milk and honey' also portrays the sweetness and abundance of that land.
 Colossians 2:9 says: "For in Christ all the fullness of the Deity lives in bodily form."
 This illustrates the infinite richness of Jesus Christ.
-As the hymn goes: "His fullness, I cannot express, but this fullness I know.
-His very self is truly sweet, and this sweetness I have tasted".
+As the hymn goes:

-a.
-Consider all things as rubbish to gain Christ
+1. Count all things as rubbish to gain Christ

 Before the apostle Paul met the Lord, his goal was to become a leader within Judaism.
 The direction he pursued was one of earthly wealth, fame, and status.
 However, through the Lord's mercy, one day on the road to Damascus, he met Jesus, and his life’s goal instantly transformed.
 He became clear about the meaning and purpose of life and determined that Christ would be the ultimate goal of his life.
 From then on, Christ became the focus of Paul's lifelong pursuit.
 When he wrote Philippians 3:7-8, he described how he regarded Christ as the goal of his life: "But what things were gain to me, these I have counted loss for Christ.
 Yet indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ."

-Before encountering the Lord, Paul was filled with great ambition and lofty aspirations within the religious world.
+Before he met the Lord, Paul was filled with great ambition and lofty aspirations within the religious world.
 He strictly adhered to the law, became a Pharisee, and was taught under Gamaliel—all of which demonstrated his hope to become a leader in the religious community, gain fame, and achieve power.
 However, after meeting Christ, he regarded all these things as loss, realizing that reputation, status, and glory would prevent him from entering into the fullness of Christ.
 Therefore, Paul considered all things as garbage in order to gain Christ.
 Hence, he devoted himself daily to pursuing Christ.
 Even at that point, he did not consider himself to have already attained it.
 By then, Paul had believed in the Lord and had been greatly used by Him for some years, accumulating profound spiritual experiences.
-Yet, he still said, 'Not that I have already attained, or am already perfected, but I press on, that I may lay hold of that for which Christ Jesus also laid hold of me.'
+Yet, he still said, "Not that I have already attained, or am already perfected, but I press on, that I may lay hold of that for which Christ Jesus also laid hold of me."
 (Philippians 3:12)

-c.
-Press on toward the goal
+3. Press on toward the goal—Christ is our goal

 Furthermore, he said: "Brothers and sisters, I do not consider myself yet to have taken hold of it.
-But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal "(Philippians 3:13-14).
+But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal."
+(Philippians 3:13-14).
 The goal is Christ.
 This signifies that although Paul was advanced in age and spiritually mature, the fullness of Christ is so infinite that there was still much to attain.
 Just as when Joshua led the Israelites into Canaan, he was already old, yet the Lord said to him: "...there are still very large areas of land to be taken over."
 (Joshua 13:1).
 From this, we see clearly that the fullness of Christ is the ultimate goal for us Christians throughout our lives.

 1. Pathway